 Updating the firmware on Passport will ensure your device benefits from the latest features and security updates.
-Our latest firmware version is v1.0.9 and should only ever be downloaded from our GitHub releases page or this support site.
+Our latest firmware versions are linked below and should only ever be downloaded from our GitHub or this support site.

 Passport will only install firmware signed by 2-of-4 Foundation Devices keys.
 Expert users can add their own public key to Passport if they wish to build and sign their own firmware.
 Learn more about this feature here.